GiovaLomba/find_content/README.md

 + You can write tutorial on specific or uninteded usages of the software.

-+ You can enrich the documentation with real usage example and use cases.
++ You can enrich the documentation with real usage examples and use cases.

 #### Download